cdapio/coopr/docs/docs/source/rest/tenants.rst

    * - Parameter
      - Description
    * - id
      - Id of the resource to be updated.
+Id must match.
    * - name
      - Name of the resource to be updated.
-The name should match.
    * - workers
      - New number of workers assigned to the tenant.
    * - maxClusters